Melomakarona (Authentic Greek Christmas Honey Cookies)

 • Honey: Ideally you want to use thyme honey.
 Most greek honey is thyme honey.

-How to Make Melomakarona
+How to Make Melomakarona-Step by Step

 In a large bowl mix the olive oil, cognac or brandy, orange juice, sugar, 1 tsp cinnamon, and orange peel.
 Set aside.